-- 6.50 The Planning Policy for Traveller Sites, paragraph 25 states "Local Planning authorities should ensure that sites in rural areas respect the scale of, and do not dominate, the nearest settled community, and avoid placing undue pressure on local infrastructure". - 6.51 It is not assessed that the addition of two mobiles and two touring caravans will dominate the nearest settled community or place undue pressure on local infrastructure.
+- 6.51 The Planning Policy for Traveller Sites, paragraph 25 states "Local Planning authorities should ensure that sites in rural areas respect the scale of, and do not dominate, the nearest settled community, and avoid placing undue pressure on local infrastructure". - 6.52 The addition of one mobile and one touring caravan and utility buildings will dominate the nearest settled community or place undue pressure on local infrastructure.
 I cannot see any grounds to conclude that the current proposals would place undue pressure on local infrastructure.